The April Birthday Paradox

-So if you are a data steward trying to figure out whether April Jones is the same person as April Jones Hawkins, it turns out you actually need to think about it differently depending on whether these records have birthdates in April or not.
+So if you are a data steward or health information management (HIM) professional trying to figure out whether April Jones is the same person as April Jones Hawkins, it turns out you actually need to think about it differently depending on whether these records have birthdates in April or not.
 And if you don’t have a data science team at your disposal to help with this problem – and more importantly, if you don’t have a reference database that contains these sorts of data insights – you might make a mistake and overestimate the uniqueness of April Jones’ name and incorrectly merge two different patients’ records.

 Troublingly, no conventional patient matching technology accounts for these sorts of interesting data anomalies and insights – such as the abundance of Aprils born in April.

-But Verato’s Referential Matching approach does take these data insights into account, by its very nature.
+But Verato’s Referential Matching technology does take these data insights into account, by its very nature.
 Verato matches two records by comparing them to our reference database, allowing our algorithm to implicitly understand that an April born in April isn’t as unique as an April born in September – because our algorithm is matching against every April in the country and has insight into each April’s birthdate.
 Because of this, if our algorithm is matching two April’s born in April, it will be less certain that both Aprils represent the same person.